msghaleb/AzureMonitorHackathon/challenges/solution3.md

 - Run the code to generate some load on your eShopOnWeb site running on the VMSS.
 - If the load is high enough, it may cause a scale out operation.

-Share a screenshot with your scaleset scale out operation.
+Share a screenshot with your scale-set scale out operation.

 > Written with [StackEdit](https://stackedit.io/).